Nikhil-Desai-Talentica/Benchmarking-Framework/ink-pallet-benchmarking.md

 ## Development Roadmap :
 - Create a unified framework to work with both, Substrate Runtime Benchmarking Framework and Smart-bench
 - Test it with existing pallets
-- Create new pallets for benchmarking
+- Create new pallets for benchmarking (Milestone 1, Deliverable 2)
-- Test it with the new pallets
+- Test it with the new pallets (Milestone 1, Deliverable 2)
-- Create new Ink smart contracts for benchmarking
+- Create new Ink smart contracts for benchmarking (Milestone 1, Deliverable 3)
-- Test it with the new Ink contracts
+- Test it with the new Ink smart contracts (Milestone 1, Deliverable 3)
-- Create new Solidity smart contracts for benchmarking
+- Create new Solidity smart contracts for benchmarking (Milestone 2, Deliverable 1)
+- Test it with the new Solidity smart contracts (Milestone 2, Deliverable 1)
-- Adapt the framework to work with the above smart contracts
+- Adapt the framework to work with the above smart contracts (Milestone 2, Deliverable 2)

 ### Overview
-- **Total Estimated Duration:** 4 weeks
+- **Total Estimated Duration:** 6 weeks
 - **Full-Time Equivalent (FTE):**  1
 - **Total Costs:** 10,000 DAI